jackhumbert/cheebo/content/pages/ranks.md

 * 10 cross-realm events/practices

 Rank 4 Rewards:
-* may wear a plain yellow belt
+* may wear a plain yellow belt with monster slayer belt flag
 * may herald rank 3 and below challenges
 * may challenge rank 4 monsters
 \